yingw787/slogo_team12/DESIGN.md

 We broke down our understanding of this problem in terms of what the user sees and expects our program to do.

 - Initialization of program
+A main class launches a Controller object, which has a run method to initialize a front end GUI/View class (which in itself initializes the various graphical objects) and a Backend/Model class.
 - What does the user see?
 What can the user interact with? (languages, styling, etc.) How are these defined in classes?
+The user sees the GUI/View class's graphical components displayed on the screen (the turtle, its canvas, a text field, a go button, a reset program button, a reset history button, and a clickable history section).
+The user can type things into the text field and submit them with the go button.
+The user can click on the
 - How does the user input programs?
 How does the user run programs?
 - How does the backend take in information from the frontend? (text, GUI information, other stuff)
 - Where does the API come into play?